MCServerScout/Discord-Bot/README.md

 - List streamers that are currently streaming on a server
 - Show stats about the database
 - Attempt to join premium servers to test a whitelist
-- Quickly scan all ipv4 addresses for servers (separate program)
+- Quickly scan all ipv4 addresses for servers (separate program in `scanners/...`)
 - Server information:
   - Version (name/protocol)
   - Players (online/max/uuids)